 Bangladesh continue to push back

-Yesterday (February 20th)in Bangladesh, Cox Bazaar, 57 Rohingya have been forcibly pushed back to Arakan.
-They were arrested at different points in the areas of Ukeya and Teknaf, the Bangladesh Border Guards had arrested a total of 28 men, women and children on Friday and Saturday caught crossing the border into Bangladesh from Arakan on foot.
+Yesterday (February 20th) in Bangladesh, Cox Bazaar, 57 Rohingya were forcibly pushed back to Arakan.
+They were arrested at different points in the areas of Ukeya and Teknaf.
+The Bangladesh Border Guards had arrested a total of 28 men, women and children on Friday and Saturday caught crossing the border into Bangladesh from Arakan on foot.
 A further 26 were arrested at Whykong check -post on Friday and then another three were arrested at the Whykong border point on Saturday.
 The 57 refugees had been rounded up and reluctantly sent back to their death ridden homeland.

 Nobel Peace Prize winners attest to recognition of Rohingya

 On a brighter note, the recognition of the Rohingya as people of Burma has been expressed by Jose Ramos-Horta and Muhammed Yunus.
 The respected Nobel Peace Prize winners have expressed their concerns over the lack of recognition the Rohingya receive from the Burmese government.
 Ramos- Horta and Yunus believe the government are wrong in not realising the facts of the existence of the Muslim minority in Arakan dating back to the 8th century.
-Also they further went on to criticize the 1982 citizenship law which denies the Rohingya as citizens and reinforced the need to amend these laws and also to ensure the protection of the Rohingya as well.
-Their comments speaks volumes, especially when compared to their still silent Nobel Peace Prize counterpart Aung San Suu Kyi.
+They further went on to criticize the 1982 citizenship law which denies the Rohingya as citizens and reinforced the need to amend these laws and also to ensure the protection of the Rohingya.
+Their comments speak volumes, especially when compared to their still silent Nobel Peace Prize counterpart Aung San Suu Kyi.